ethanmoffat/EndlessClient/README.md

 #### Core

-The core projects are EndlessClient (EndlessClient-Mono), EndlessClientContent, EOCLI, and EOLib (EOLib-Mono).
+The core projects are EndlessClient, EOLib, and EOLib.Graphics.
 They are the only required projects in order for the game to run.

 #### BatchMap